robertgambrel/robertgambrel.github.io/cv/index.md

 After starting as a Data Analyst at VUMC, I switched from Stata to R after needing the ability to work with multiple datasets simultaneously, and because its easier (to me) way of writing functions.
 Since learning about the hadleyverse programs (dplyr, tidyr, ggplot2), I haven\'t looked back.
 I learned SAS from a watching a couple of the SAS Institute\'s free tutorials and lots of googling.
 Similarly, my Python skills come from a few EdX and Coursera intro courses and knowing enough about errors to troubleshoot and know the right terms to search when I\'m stuck.

+I\'m relatively new to GitHub, but I\'ve been using local git version control since I started my current job.

 # Prior Experience
 As a graduate student, I worked as a research assistant on multiple projects at the University of Minnesota, including survey analysis and time-series conflict forecasting.
 I also worked for two years as an editorial assistant for Comparative Political Studies, a peer-reviewed journal in comparative politics.

-Before graduate school, I worked as a client advocate at the [Tennessee Justice Center], a nonprofit law firm in Nashville, TN, specializing in advocacy for expanding health care options for underserved populations and ensuring that eligible beneficiaries receive the care to which they are entitled.
+Before graduate school, I worked as a client advocate at the [Tennessee Justice Center](http://www.tnjustice.org), a nonprofit law firm in Nashville, TN, specializing in advocacy for expanding health care options for underserved populations and ensuring that eligible beneficiaries receive the care to which they are entitled.